jdiazc9/website/content/post/20200123_what-is-this-blog/index.md

 ---
-title: What this blog is (and isn't) going to be
+title: What this blog is (and isn't) going to be // Lo que va a ser (y no va a ser) este blog
 subtitle:
 summary:
+- **TL;DR:** I will start posting summaries of the lab's research for non-specialized readers (in Spanish).
 authors:
 - admin
 tags: []